 The way spot works is that you can bid for your instance, like an eBay auction.
 If the spot market price is below your bid price then get the instance at the market price.
 I’ll repeat that.
 You pay the lower market price, not the price you bid on.
 An example to help explain:

 - Your bid price: $0.5/hr

 - What you pay: $0.2/hr

 This is a fascinating model and is favorable to saving you even more money.
 I think it’s a genius move by AWS.
 Imagine if eBay ran this way.
 You win an item on eBay and you pay the second highest bid that lost.
+Even better, you don’t even have to worry about putting in a bid, and AWS will use the on-demand price as your bid.
 Awesome for you right?

 EC2 On-Demand vs Reserved vs Spot Comparison Table

 Let’s put down some hard numbers to get a sense of how much money you can save with the different pricing models.
 For reserved, we’ll use the 40% savings since the 1-year term is a smaller commitment.
 For spot, we’ll use 80% since that is the typical savings.
 I know, I still shake my head in disbelief over the large spot percentage.
 Here’s an example table with the expected bill and savings.

 |AWS Bill / On-Demand||Reserved (40% savings)||Spot (80% savings)|